WSCO

 WSCO (1570 AM) is a radio station broadcasting a sports format.
 Licensed to Appleton, Wisconsin, the station serves the Appleton-Oshkosh area.
 The station is owned by Woodward Communications, Inc. and features local, state, and National Programming.
 WSCO is also heard on FM translators W237AA 95.3 MHz in Appleton and W256DD 99.1 MHz in Oshkosh.
 WSCO's studios are located on College Avenue in Appleton, while its AM transmitter is located in Menasha.
+WSCO serves as the local affiliate for several major Wisconsin sports entities, including the Milwaukee Bucks, Marquette Golden Eagles, and NASCAR.